The Sword and the Rose: Reception

 The film's budget exceeded that of Robin Hood and His Merrie Men, but it earned only $2.5 million.

 The film disappointed at the US box office but did better in other countries.
 However, the relative failure of this and Rob Roy: The Highland Rogue caused Disney to become less enthusiastic about costume pictures.

-The film was serialized in the show The Wonderful World of Disney.
+From January 4–11, 1956, it was broadcast on American television as episodes 36–37 of Disney's Sunday night anthology program Disneyland on ABC-TV, serialised in two parts under the title of the original source material.

 Analysis

 Leonard Maltin surmised that The Sword and the Rose is historically equivalent to Pinocchio (1940) although it remains primarily a dramatic entertainment featuring costumed actors.
 However, it was greeted coolly in the UK mainly because of its historical approximations despite reviews from The Times that said that Mary Tudor (Glynis Johns) had "remarkably alive moments" and James Robertson Justice's King Henry VIII had "a royal air".
 On the other side of the Atlantic in the United States, The New York Times reviewed the film as "a time consuming tangle of mild satisfaction".
 Despite these criticisms, the team responsible for the film was reassembled for another film Rob Roy, the Highland Rogue.

 Peter Ellenshaw's work on set allowed him to get a "lifetime contract" with the Disney studio.
 He moved to the United States after the shooting of 20,000 Leagues Under the Sea (1954).

 Douglas Brode draws a parallel between The Sword and the Rose and Lady and the Tramp (then in production) in which two female characters of noble lineage are enamored of a poor male character.

 Steven Watts sees The Sword and the Rose and Rob Roy as showing the Disney studio's concern for individual liberty fighting against powerful social structures and governments.
 He is joined in this opinion by Douglas Brode.
 Brode sees the film and the ball scene, not as a conservative, but as an incentive to "dance crazes" (as the twist) for the American youth of the 1950s and 1960s.
 The ballroom dancing bears more resemblance to a dance competition in the 1950s than to a minuet of pre-Elizabethan England.
 Brode sees a form of rebel involvement.
 The proximity of the dancers, and rhythms not resemble the flip is introduced to the court by Mary Tudor near the rebellious teenager.
 Moreover, Henry VIII took advantage of the proximity afforded by this dance to flirt with a young lady of his court.
 Brode cites the reply of Mary to the older Catherine of Aragon (Rosalie Crutchley), who is shocked by this dance: "Shall I not have what music and dances I like at my own ball?".
 Brode said that two years later rock and roll would similarly upset the American nation.